 I had another problem with the grip safety of the R1 — one I have some 1911s, such as the current Marine Corp Colt M45A1.
 With a good high single-hand grip, sometimes the meat of my thumb doesn’t depress the thumb safety far enough to disengage it.
 The gun won’t fire.

-No other person I had handle or shoot the R1 had this problem.
+No other person who handled or shot the R1 had this problem.
 If you’ve ever had that problem on a 1911 before, it’s something to watch out for.
 In searching the web, it’s clear I’m not the only one who’s experienced this.

 I was also impressed with the Carry Commander’s accuracy.
-Oddly enough. the Remington Ultimate Defender 230gr JHP was the worst performing round.
-It printed 2.4-inch five-round groups off a bag at 25 yards.
-The CapArms 230gr XTP round scored similar to most of the FMJ rounds I fired, at 2.25-inch groups.
+Oddly enough, the Remington Ultimate Defender 230-grain JHP was the worst performing round.
+It printed 2.4-inch 5-round groups off a bag at 25 yards.
+The CapArms 230-grain XTP round scored similar to most of the FMJ rounds I fired, at 2.25-inch groups.

-I didn’t have any lighter commercial rounds on hand, so I used the carry load shoots well out of my STI Duty One 4.0: a 185gr Hornady XTP bullet pushed with 6.3 grains of TiteGroup.
-The hand load produced groups hovering a hair under two inches.
+I didn’t have any lighter commercial rounds on hand, so I used the carry load shoots well out of my STI Duty One 4.0: a 185-grain Hornady XTP bullet pushed with 6.3 grains of TiteGroup.
+The hand load produced groups hovering a hair less than two inches.
 Choose any round and get good accuracy.
 Roll your own, or just be very picky, and get very good accuracy.

 I’m hoping the finish wear and tritium problems were just the result of a heavily-used T&E gun.
 Those issues aside, the R1 Carry Commander is a very good pistol for the price.
 The R1’s uncomfortable grip safety can either be replaced or de-horned, if that’s a problem common with this model.
 The Remington R1 Carry Commander’s overall build, reliability and accuracy make it an excellent gun at a reasonable price.